olivergrimes/servicefabric-topicactor-signalr/README.md

 Each actor instance in this service will represent a specific pub/sub topic.

-Register the topics services your SignalR host service:
+Register the topics services within your SignalR host service:

 Register in **Startup.cs**: